-As a final step in the analysis, it is important to return to the main priorities put forward by the UfM Ministerial Declaration for the sustainable development of the tourism sector.
+As a final step in the analysis, it is important to return to the main priorities put forward by the UfM Ministerial Declaration for the sustainable development of the coastal and maritime tourism sector.
 The table below provides a further analysis on the state of the art in advancing with the specific UfM priorities as sketched in the introduction to this chapter.
 It does so by building on the initiatives (frameworks/processes and projects) as reviewed earlier in this chapter and confronting those with each priority of the UfM Ministerial Declaration for this sector.
 The analysis allows for an assessment on the status of the implementation of each priority (a "visual check") to be used as a basis for the future UfM Roadmap.

-UFM MINISTERIAL DECLARATION VISUAL CHECK OF CURRENT IMPLEMENTATION JUSTIFICATION AND IDENTIFICATION OF OPPORTUNITIES AS PER THE MAPPING OF INITIATIVES Promote policy coordination, stakeholder collaboration and cooperation mechanisms to strengthen the resilience of the tourism sector in the Mediterranean Provided that adequate/targeted funding is available, cooperation mechanisms have good potential to be expanded to other Mediterranean countries, especially in the southern and eastern shores.
+UFM MINISTERIAL DECLARATION VISUAL CHECK OF JUSTIFICATION AND IDENTIFICATION OF OPPORTUNITIES AS PER THE MAPPING OF CURRENT INITIATIVES IMPLEMENTATION Promote policy coordination, stakeholder collaboration Frameworks and processes and cooperation mechanisms to strengthen the resilience of the tourism sector in the Mediterranean Provided that adequate/targeted funding is available, cooperation mechanisms have good potential to be expanded to other Mediterranean countries, especially in the southern and eastern shores.
 This opportunity for capitalisation may build on synergies with existing region-wide initiatives such as the ASCAME-UNWTO MoU.
 There are few regional and sub-regional frameworks and no subregional framework outside the EU.
 An outstanding example is the European Strategy for more Growth and Jobs in Coastal and Maritime Tourism, which calls for targeted action in the area of coastal and marine tourism and proposes a strategy for EU Member States.
-Projects While there are some projects in the south, there is potential to expand collaboration projects in the south, also by creating synergies with EU-funded projects.
+While there are some projects in the south, there is potential to expand collaboration projects in the south, also by creating synergies with EU-funded projects.
 Projects in the north are focussed on SMEs, tourism in the hinterland, capitalisation of project results and community building.
 MED Sustainable Tourism Community project is an outstanding example coordinating INTERREG Med projects to increase coordination of strategies and synergies of INTERREG Med projects.
 Projects in the south/ east focus on coordinating in the area of cultural tourism.
 Policy coordination, stakeholder collaboration and cooperation mechanisms can be strengthened further.

-Develop comprehensive monitoring, evaluation and Frameworks and processes statistics schemes and promote the digitalization of the There is no sectoral strategy how to promote digitalization in the sector and improve sector sectoral statistics.
+Develop comprehensive monitoring, evaluation and statistics schemes and promote the digitalization of the sector Frameworks and processes There is no sectoral strategy how to promote digitalization in the sector and improve sectoral statistics.
 Only projects have been identified by the mapping of actions in coastal and maritime tourism Projects There a gaps in comprehensive monitoring, evaluation and statistics schemes.
 Digitalisation is only addressed by few projects and in a limited way (data usage, collaboration with ICT companies, gaming, etc.).
 No project has a holistic approach to digitalisation in the sector.
 This gap exists for both the north and the south.
 Projects have been funded in particular by ENI CBC MED (in the north and south) and INTERREG Med (north).
-Implement sectoral strategies and action plans to green Frameworks and processes and reduce carbon emissions from the whole tourism Exclusively projects have been identified.
-Sustainability is part of the sectoral industry, including tourism-related maritime transport strategy for the EU but sectoral strategies or processes on greening and reducing carbon emission for the sector are missing.
-Projects Only one project is related to sustainable tourism-related maritime transport.
+Implement sectoral strategies and action plans to green and reduce carbon emissions from the whole tourism industry, including tourism-related maritime transport Frameworks and processes Only one project is related to sustainable tourism-related maritime transport.
 The project SIROCCO focusses on sustainable interregional coastal & cruise maritime tourism though cooperation and joint planning in the north.
 Furthermore, there is a lack of projects with explicit objectives to reduce carbon emissions.
 Projects that have been included under this call for action are projects focussed on strategies and action plans for sustainable tourism, two projects on circular economy in tourism in the Mediterranean north, and CONSUME-LESS, which focusses in the reduction of consumption in Mediterranean touristic communities.
 All projects have been identified in the north.